-The natural language core is built with the complete integration of hierarchically organized synset bases, for instance WordNet and the Italian part of MultiWordNet (http://multiwordnet.fbk.eu).
-This component consists of words, senses, synsets and exceptional forms.
+Natural language core: The natural language core consists of a set of languages, each representing a set of linguistic objects and relations between them.
+The objects of this core are words, senses, synsets and exceptional forms.
 A word is the basic lexical unit of the natural language core represented as a lemma.
 It can be multiword, phrase, collocation, etc. The words in the natural language core provide, for any given language, the translation of the concepts stored in the concept core.

-Word senses are organized into four part-of-speeches -noun, verb, adjective and adverb, one word may have more than one part-of-speech, and synonym word senses with the same part-of-speech are grouped into synset.
-A sense is the meaning of a word.
+Word senses are organized into four part-of-speeches -noun, verb, adjective and adverb.
+One word may have more than one part-of-speech, and synonym word senses with the same part-of-speech are grouped into a synset.
+A sense is a possible meaning for a word.
 A word can have one or more senses each having a part-of-speech tag.
-Each sense belongs to only one synset.
+Each sense corresponds to and belongs to only one synset.
 All senses of a given word are ranked according to most preferred usage.
-A synset is a set of words which share the same meaning.
+A synset is a set of words, which share the same meaning.
 In fact, words in a synset have semantically equivalent relations.
 Each synset might be accompanied by a gloss consisting of a definition and optionally example sentences.